guychenya/notara/PROJECT_REPORT.md

 ## Conclusion

-Lumen Notes AI provides a solid foundation for AI-enhanced note-taking with a modular architecture that supports multiple AI providers and rich editing capabilities.
+Notara provides a solid foundation for AI-enhanced note-taking with a modular architecture that supports multiple AI providers and rich editing capabilities.
 The TypeScript implementation ensures type safety, while the React-based architecture enables maintainable and scalable development.